runekn/x4-reactive-docking/README.md

 ## Updates

+* v2.3.2: Use new official UI file declaration to avoid requiring disabled UI protection mode
 * v2.3.1: Fix compatibility with 7.50
 * v2.3: Add options menu for default behavior of player ships.
 New docking behavior is now instantly applied when chosen from dropdown.
 * v2.2.1: Fixed docking menu